ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: screen}

 1. If necessary, give the `Writer` permission to the logged-in user.
+Include the Cloud Object Storage service instance ID from the previous step. {: cli}

+    ```sh
+    ibmcloud iam user-policy-create <user> --roles Writer --service-instance <cloud-object-storage-instance-id>
+    ```
+    {: pre}

+1. If necessary, give the `Writer` permission to the logged-in user.{: ui}

     a.
 In the user interface, click **Manage** > **Access (IAM)** > **Users**.